Manpreet-Bhatti/Ticketmain/README.md

 # Ticketmain (High-Concurrency Ticket Engine)

-## 🚀 The Core Concept

-A robust, full-stack simulation of a high-demand ticketing platform (such as Ticketmaster) designed to handle extreme concurrency and prevent double bookings.

 **The Challenge:** In a standard web app, two users clicking "Buy" at the same time is fairly rare.
 In a ticket launch, it's guaranteed to happen.
 This project implements a **distributed locking mechanism** to prevent race conditions and "double bookings" when thousands of concurrent requests target the same inventory.

 ## 🛠️ Tech Stack & Architecture